← Blog

 The name doesn’t help

-Let’s be honest: “Quillium” sounds like it could be an AI product.
+“Quillium” sounds like it could be an AI product.
 It’s got that same cadence as Grammarly, Jasper, Writesonic—vaguely literary, vaguely techy.
 If you’re pattern-matching (and everyone is), the name alone might be enough to trigger the assumption.

-I picked the name because I liked it, and I still do, but I recognize that it’s swimming against a current.
+I picked the name because I liked it (and I still do), but I recognize that it’s swimming against a current.
 The name says “writing” and in 2026, “writing” apparently means “AI.”

 What Quillium actually is